Aquila

 • Vaulting onto a horse: This part of physical training involved all recruits and employed a wooden horse.
 Exercises were initially performed without weapons and equipment.

 • General: As the recruits improved, they were issued weapons to use during physical training.
-Exercises increased in difficulty until military pace was achieved.
+Exercises increased in difficulty until military pace was achieved.u

 WEAPONS